 Two triple plays in a game, a grand slam on a player’s first MLB pitch, and more MLB plays that happened once.

-I was on Yahoo yesterday and there was a headline about a rare feat by Albert Pujols — hitting a sac fly that scored two runners.
+I saw the news yesterday and there was a headline about a rare feat by Albert Pujols — hitting a sac fly that scored two runners.
 (The guy on second just ran like hell.)

-I thought that was cool until I read the article and it mentioned the last time a two-run sac fly occurred, all the way back in… 2008.
+I thought that was cool until I read an article, and it mentioned the last time a two-run sac fly occurred, all the way back in… 2008.
 Twice.

 I’m not down for “feats” like that.
 That’s like saying it’s a feat that I bought a new thing of face wash today because I haven’t done that since December.